 Regional queen suppliers

-- Happy Hollow Bees and Honey in Montgomery County, owned and operated by member and NRVBA President Richard Reid has mated queens and occasionally virgin queens for sale during the season.
-Happy Hollow bees are locally mated and raised without mite treatments or antibiotics.
+- Happy Hollow Bees and Honey just outside of Blacksburg owned and operated by member and NRVBA President Richard Reid has mated queens and occasionally virgin queens for sale during the season.
+Happy Hollow Bees are locally mated and raised without mite treatments or antibiotics.
 Reid strives to include a variety of mite- and disease-tolerant genetics into his stocks, including VSH, Carniolan, Italian and Russian, as well as selecting for gentleness, good wintering ability and spring buildup and honey production.
-Contact: email@example.com or 540-320-0763.
+Contact: firstname.lastname@example.org or 540-320-0763.

 - Minimal Gap Apiaries in Pilot, VA (near the Floyd/Montgomery line) produces survivor queens from primarily Italian and Carniolan stock.
 Queens are derived from the strongest production colonies.
 No chemical treatments are used in any phase of operation.
 Costs are $25 per marked and mated queen.
 He can best be reached by email at email@example.com.
 Phone contact is 540-745-2982